-The ExpressCluster controls the file systems on mirror resource.
-Do not enter the mirror resource or partition for mirror resource into /etc/fstab in the operating system.
+The ExpressCluster controls the file systems on hybrid disk resource.
+Do not enter the hybrid disk resource or partition for hybrid disk resource into /etc/fstab in the operating system.

 Distributions and kernels where vxfs can be used depend on the support status of vxfs.